Ancient-Wisdom.Co.Uk

 Features such as this are a tribute to the advanced understanding of engineering possessed by the megalithic builders.

-The British landscape possesses several hundreds of standing-stones.
-They have been the cause of much study and have been associated with ley-lines, astronomy, geometry and territorial markers, although it is probable that many of the larger stones may have been re-used for different purposes since they were first placed.
+The British landscape still possesses several hundreds of standing-stones.
+They have been the cause of much study and have been associated with ley-lines, astronomy, geometry and territorial markers, although it is probable that many of the larger stones have been re-used for different purposes since they were first placed.

 The Rudstone Monument - At 7.8m high, this is the largest standing-stone in England.
-The Rudstone complex includes several important prehistoric landscape features such as Cursus' and beacon hills, two landscape features traditionally associated with astronomy.
+The Rudstone complex includes several important prehistoric landscape features such as Cursus' and beacon hills, both landscape features traditionally associated with astronomy.

 (More about the Rudstone complex)

-The Devils Arrows.
-(Ancient-wisdom.co.uk).
+The Devils Arrows. (ancient-wisdom.com).

 The 'Devil's Arrows' - Three standing-stones with grooves carved into the tops and sides.
 The stones are almost aligned, but not quite, reminiscent of the many 'triple-circles' in UK showing the same layout.
-Having said they are not perfectly aligned, they are generally orientated towards the nearby Thornborough complex (three henges) on the Ur-Swale plateau, several miles north.
+Having said they are not perfectly aligned, they are orientated towards the nearby Thornborough complex (three henges) on the Ur-Swale plateau, several miles north.
 The Thornborough complex also includes a Cursus and the region claims at least six of the largest henges in England.

-(More about the Thornborough complex)
+(More about the Devil's Arrows)

 Clach-an-Trushal - The largest standing stone in Scotland.
 At over 6m tall this stone has no historical context, although it is believed that there may have once been other structures at the site.